brisberg/advent-of-code/2020/2/README.md

 # 2020 December 2 Puzzle

-`yarn start` - Run program to solve part A and part B.
+`npx ts-node index.ts` - Run program to solve part A and part B.
-`yarn test` - Run tests for part A and part B.
+`npx jest` - Run tests for part A and part B.

 ## Prompt A